MinaProtocol/mina/src/app/rosetta/README.md

 2021/09/02:

-- Build off of the rosetta-v2 branch so that compatible does not break in parrallel to this document
+- Build off of the rosetta-v2 branch so that compatible does not break in parallel to this document
 - All docker build instructions and docker image references have been updated accordingly

 2021/08/31: